 £62,215 or above

 Isn't there a maintenance grant as well as the maintenance loan?

 Unfortunately not anymore.
 The maintenance grant was scrapped by the government in 2016, which raised some concern that students from lower income families would be deterred from applying for university.

 However, you can borrow more now than before so the total amount of money you will get hasn’t changed all that much, but you will leave university with a larger amount of money to pay back – although how much you actually repay will depend on your earnings (see below).

 What about tuition fees?

 As well as the maintenance loan, there is the tuition fees loan, which covers the cost of your tuition fees.
-You must start paying this back the April after your course finishes.
+You will need to start paying this back the April after your course finishes.

-You can borrow up to £9,250 a year to cover the cost of fees, and unlike the maintenance loan, the money is paid direct to your university (to prevent you spending it on refreshments in the Student Union bar!)
+You can borrow up to £9,250 a year to cover the cost of fees, and unlike the maintenance loan, the money is paid directly to your university (to prevent you spending it on refreshments in the Student Union bar!).